Due to the rise of Jihad in the West it is becoming increasingly common for Sikhs to be persecuted by people mistakening Sikhs for Muslims.

 On 30th March 1699 – Baisakhi Day – Guru, Gobind Singh founded the Khalsa order which decreed the five articles of faith for Sikhism.
-It is apparent by the five articles of faith, plus other decrees that persecution by Muslims to Hindus and Sikhs had influenced the order.
+It is apparent by the five articles of faith, plus other decrees that persecution to Hindus and Sikhs had influenced the order.

 Keshgarh Sahib temple at Anandpur is where the change came.
 The Khalsa order was founded there by Guru, Gobind Singh on 30th March 1699.

 The Khalsa order is adhered to when a person is baptised Sikh, it is known as the five K’s.